DanielPollithy/danielpollithy.github.io/_posts/2018-03-05-ethereum-iota-hackathon.md

 ![Screenshot from 2018-03-05 13-15-46.png]({{site.baseurl}}/images/Screenshot from 2018-03-05 13-15-46.png)

-With a team of six we took the challenge to build a self-managed drones.
+With a team of six we took the challenge to build a self-managed drone charging system.
 You can find all about the concept in the following video of the final presentation:

 <div style="text-align: center">
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/44oTBKQfcjE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>